nojusus/writeups/ctflearn/miscellaneous/practice_flag.md

-The flag is in the description of the challenge.
-Why are you here?
+Get the flag from the description of the challenge.